Faculty & Staff Directory

 School: (508) 786-6000

 Ms. Warner joined St. Mark's in 2013 as Associate Director of Admission and Head Coach of the Varsity girls' lacrosse team.
 Warner served as head coach of Varsity field hockey from 2013-2016 and in that time won two ISL titles and two New England Championships (2013, 2014), including one undefeated season in 2014.
-Warner also led the Varsity girls' lacrosse team to three ISL titles in 2015, 2016, and 2018.
+Warner also led the Varsity girls' lacrosse team to four ISL titles in 2015, 2016, 2018, and 2019.
+She was named "Prep Girls Coach of the Year" in 2019 by the New England Lacrosse Journal after leading her team to an undefeated season.

 A 2006 graduate of Middlebury College, Warner was a versatile three-sport athlete, competing in field hockey, lacrosse and squash.
 Warner was a three-time All-NESCAC performer for the field hockey program and was named to the NFHCA All-Region Team in her junior and senior seasons.
 In 2003 and 2004, Middlebury field hockey reached the NCAA Championship Game and Warner was named to the '03 All-Tournament Team.
 As team captain in her senior season, Warner led the NESCAC in assists.